model-checking/kani/rfc/src/rfcs/0010-source-coverage.md

 expect `kani-cov` to assist with coverage-related tasks.

 With these changes, we expect our coverage options to become more flexible, precise and efficient.
+These options are expected to replace the previous options available through the line coverage feature.
 In the [last section](#future-possibilities) of this RFC, we'll also discuss the requirements for a potential integration of this coverage feature with the LLVM toolchain.